Valt1-0/Booking/README.md

 ## Tests

 To run the tests, use the command `npm run test` in the folder of the microservices you want to test.

-## Swagger

-The Swagger documentation is auto-generated.

-To generate the JSON file, go in **Swagger** folder, run first : `npm install` and after, run : `npm run start`

-Available on [Swagger](localhost:4000), when docker compose is up 👍

 ## Containers